aravind-manoj/FollowX/README.md

 # FollowX.py

 ### A Python Script to get unlimited Twitter followers.
 Just run it, 200-400 followers per day🔥
+### Currently this code is not working, because Twitter added captcha while logging.

 # Installation